luost26/academic-homepage/README.md

    bundle exec jekyll serve
    ```

-5. Browse to `http://localhost:4000/` to see the website.
+5. Browse to the displayed URL to see the website.